walterfreeman/phys307/projects/hw2.md

   Hint: Compare this to a similar plot for $$\int_1^2 \sqrt{x}\,dx.$$ **Graduate students:** Consider the proof that the trapezoid/midpoint rule is second order.
 Is that proof still valid for $\int_0^2 \sqrt{x}\,dx$?
 Why or why not?

-7. **Graduate students/extra credit:** Write an integrator that uses Simpson's rule.
+7. **Extra credit:** Write an integrator that uses Simpson's rule.
 As we will discuss in class, the easiest way to do the Simpson's rule computation is to take 1/3 of the trapezoid rule result and add it to 2/3 of the midpoint rule result.
 Make the log-log error plot as before.
 Does it perform as you expect?

-8. **Graduate students/extra credit:** By using a linear combination of the trapezoid rule and the midpoint rule, you can cancel out the leading order error terms in the trapezoid rule and the midpoint rule to form Simpson's rule.
+8. **Extra credit:** By using a linear combination of the trapezoid rule and the midpoint rule, you can cancel out the leading order error terms in the trapezoid rule and the midpoint rule to form Simpson's rule.
 Since this cancels out the second-order error, this makes Simpson's rule a third-order method... or does it?
 Actually, by a miracle of symmetry, the *third-order* errors cancel as well, so Simpson's rule is actually *fourth-order*.
 By a similar process to that in the <a href="../notes/integration-notes.pdf">notes</a>, but carrying the Taylor series to one more order, prove that the third-order error term cancels as well.